me-processware/tibberchargescript/README.md

 # tibberchargescript
+i use this script to charge my battery daily (16kw) to charge in the cheapest hours possible whit lots of trial and error. i think this is the best aproach but any input is usefull

-smal python3 script to retrieve 24h prices make a selection and write it to a domoticz IDX
+smal python3 script to retrieve 24h prices and amount of charge hours. make a selection from the lowest 5 values and write the 5'th highest value back to a domoticz IDX

 create idx virtual sensors in domoticz download py file to home/$user location